ebshimizu/stats-of-the-storm/README.md

 * Run `npm install` inthe repository root (the one with `package.json` in it)
 * From the root directory, run `npm run app`

+## Feedback

+Bugs?
+Feature Requests?
+File an issue on GitHub or send an email to falindrith@gmail.com.

 ## Third-Party Libraries
 * [heroprotocol.js](https://github.com/nydus/heroprotocol)
 * [heroes-talents](https://github.com/heroespatchnotes/heroes-talents)